ROB IVISON

 PERSONAL STUFF

 I'm married to a divine Mackem lass, and we have two adorable/demonic children - one of each (ambiguity intended).
-I hail from Blackburn, Lancashire, which has a fine history of one-downsmanship (a concept lost on some academics).
-I'm an avid fan of Blackburn Rovers, for my sins.
-When fit, I play footy in several lousy local teams, run, ski, potter in my garden or allotment, watch movies and spend 72/73rds of the year looking forward to Glastonbury.
+I hail from Blackburn, Lancashire, which has a fine history of one-downsmanship (a concept lost on virtually all academics, and on folk of several particular nationalities).
+I'm a fan of Blackburn Rovers, for my sins, though I've made a largely successful effort to get `clean' of football.
+I attend manic, daily RPM/spinning classes in my local tennis centre, I run (slowly, painfully), play golf (astronomical handicap), potter in my garden and allotment, and spend 72/73rds of the year looking forward to Glastonbury.
+My Myers-Briggs personality type seems bang on the money, if you've been wtfing.